 Death is not the greatest loss in life.
 The greatest loss is what dies inside us while we live. ~

-He named something for me that I definitely experience and want to foster, especially in these times where things feel unknown and security is elusive.
+He named something for me that I definitely experience and want to foster, especially when things feel unknown and security is elusive.
 I am often floored by the wisdom that flows from my kids.

-I am inspired to create more ritual in our family rhythms.
+I am inspired to create more rituals in our family rhythms.
 These acknowledged occasions give us a place and time to come together and memories to share.
-So, with a nod to my husband’s Irish heritage, we will have a St. Patricks Day celebration!
+So, we will have a St. Patricks Day celebration with a nod to my husband’s Irish heritage!
 We will be creating a meal that will include Naturally-Cured Corned Beef!

 What is Corned Beef?